-The only thing you have to do is make sure the house battery does not run down.
-In normal usage this shouldn't be a problem since you would normally be plugged into an external AC power source at night or when camping.
-When you're plugged into shoreline power or running the generator the inverter/charger charges the battery and carries much of the load.
+The only thing you have to do is make sure the house batteries do not run down.
+This should not be an issue if you are plugged into an external AC power source at night or when camping.
+When you're plugged into shoreline power, or running the generator, the converter charges the batteries and carries much of the load.

 Some nights you may not find a place to plug into city power.
-This should not be a problem; you can comfortably run your lights, water pump, and vents in a normal fashion without depleting the battery.

-If you are not plugged into city power, and you plan on staying longer than a day or two, you'll want to conserve your battery by using as few lights and appliances as possible.
+This should not be a problem as well; you can continuously run your interior lights, water pump, and vents for about 8 hours on a full charge.
+However, you should monitor your battery voltage and start the generator, if needed.
+Fully charged house batteries will provide approximately 8 hours of moderate 12-volt usage.
+If the inverter is being used extensively the house batteries will be depleted much quicker.
+If you are not plugged into city power, and you plan on staying longer than a day or two, you will want to conserve your batteries by using as few lights and appliances as possible.
 Check the monitor system regularly.
-If you notice the lights becoming dim, it's much easier on the battery if you start the generator or run the chassis engine before the battery runs down.
-The generator starts from the house battery.
-If the house battery becomes depleted, the chassis engine can be started to charge it.
-It should only take a few minutes before the generator will start.
+It's much easier on the batteries if you start the generator or run the chassis engine before the batteries run down.
+The generator starts from the house batteries so it must be started before they are depleted.
+If the house batteries become depleted, the chassis engine can be started to charge them.
+It could take a few minutes before the house batteries are charged enough to start the generator.

-The engine battery and house battery are isolated from each other by the DC/DC Battery Separator, preventing the two systems from drawing down simultaneously.
+The engine battery and house batteries are isolated from each other by a DC-DC converter, preventing the two systems from drawing down simultaneously.